Hydraulic Jump in a Trench Type Pump Sump

 The Magnolia Storm Water Pumping Station

-Using FLOW-3D for this self-cleaning sump application means the trench geometry can be readily adjusted to optimize the action of the hydraulic jump.
-The Magnolia Storm Water Pumping Station in El Paso, Texas is an example where FLOW-3D was used as a design and evaluation tool.
+Using FLOW-3D HYDRO for this self-cleaning sump application means the trench geometry can be readily adjusted to optimize the action of the hydraulic jump.
+The Magnolia Storm Water Pumping Station in El Paso, Texas originally used FLOW-3D as a design and evaluation tool.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.
 Commissioned in 2016, the Magnolia Storm Water Pumping Station was constructed to eliminate the flooding of Interstate 10 during heavy rain events.
 The Magnolia station comprises three large vertical turbine pumps in a self-cleaning trench type sump.
-During the sump design process, several geometry variations were evaluated with FLOW-3D thus arriving at a configuration ideal for pump operational efficiency and ease of maintenance by way of its self-cleaning capability.
+During the sump design process, several geometry variations were evaluated with FLOW-3D HYDRO thus arriving at a configuration ideal for pump operational efficiency and ease of maintenance by way of its self-cleaning capability.